 The Neuse River Estuary Modeling and Monitoring Project (ModMon) is a collaborative effort between the University of North Carolina and the North Carolina Department of Environmentalal Quality (NC-DEQ).

-ModMon is funded by the NC-DEQ (Division of Water Resources, DWR), the Lower Neuse Basin Association (LNBA), and the Neuse River Compliance Association (NRCA).
+ModMon is funded by the NC-DEQ (Division of Water Resources, DWR), The National Fish and Wildlife Foundation (NFWF), the Lower Neuse Basin Association (LNBA), and the Neuse River Compliance Association (NRCA).

 It supports North Carolina’s needs for space and time-intensive monitoring and assessment of water quality and environmental conditions; including nutrient-eutrophication dynamics, algal blooms, hypoxia, fish kills and related issues pertinent to the public’s interests and the ability of NC-DENR’s-Division of Water Quality (DWQ) to provide science-based management decisions.